mskelton/ratchet/README.md

 }
 ```

-#### `--preserve-prop-types=custom-validators`
+#### `--preserve-prop-types=unconverted`

-This option will preserve custom validator functions.
-Because custom validators are converted to `unknown`, this option is useful to preserve these functions so you can manually review and convert to their TypeScript equivalent.
+This option will preserve prop types which could not be fully converted.
+For example, spread expressions are not converted, and custom validators are converted to `unknown`.
+This option is useful to preserve these expressions so you can manually review and convert to their TypeScript equivalent.

 Input: